-- 7.124 This sub-section includes two strategic policies relating to employment.
+- 7.120 This sub-section includes two strategic policies relating to employment.
 The first policy is about sustaining the local economy.
-The second policy sets employment land requirements for the National Park and safeguards existing employment sites. - 7.125 Within the National Park the challenge is to encourage sustainable development within the limits of the environment and to ensure the National Park's purposes are not compromised by meeting the socio-economic duty, given that the duty is pursuant to the purposes.
-A Local Plan objective derived from the Vision is to protect and provide for local businesses including farming, forestry and tourism that are broadly compatible with and relate to the landscapes and special qualities of the National Park. - 7.126 The South Downs National Park is home to about 10,000 businesses and generates £19,450 GVA per head.
-The National Park's business base is focused on small and micro businesses and there is a high level of self-employment.
-Although the main centres of employment are within the market towns, the National Park's economy is mainly rural. - 7.127 The Employment Land Review (ELR)77 is the main evidence based study supporting the Local Plan policies on employment.
-A site focused update of the ELR was published in 2017 (ELR Update)78 to support the allocation and safeguarding of employment sites in the Local plan.
-A further update was undertaken in 2017 to update information on need and requirements (update to follow).
+The second policy sets employment land provision figures for the National Park and safeguards existing employment sites. - 7.121 Within the National Park the challenge is to encourage sustainable development within the limits of the environment and to ensure purpose I and 2 are not compromised by meeting the socio-economic duty, given that the duty is pursuant to the purposes.
+A Local Plan objective derived from the Vision is to protect and provide for local businesses including farming, forestry and tourism that are broadly compatible with and relate to the landscapes and special qualities of the National Park. - 7.122 The National Park is home to about 10,000 businesses and generates £19,450 GVA per head.
+The business base is focused on small and micro businesses and there is a high level of selfemployment.
+Although the main centres of employment are within the market towns, the economy is mainly rural. - 7.123 The Employment Land Review (ELR)78 is the main evidence based study supporting the Local Plan policies on employment.
+A site focused update of the ELR was published in 2017 (ELR Update)79 to support the allocation and safeguarding of employment sites in the Local Plan.
+An updated calculation of employment land need is set out in the HEDNA80 published in 2017.

-77 South Downs National Park Employment Land Review 2015 (G.L.
-Hearne, 2015)
+78 South Downs National Park Employment Land Review: 2015 (G.L.
+Hearn, 2015)

-78 South Downs National Park Authority Employment Land Review 2017 Update (South Downs National Park Authority, 2017)
+79 South Downs National Park Authority Employment Land Review: 2017 Update (South Downs National Park Authority, 2017)